Cause of panther, bobcat disorder remains a mystery

 An FWC spokesperson, Melody Kilborn, said: “We are continuing to closely monitor this condition affecting panthers and bobcats and we’re exploring several possible causes, including blue-green algae.
 We will continue to provide future updates at www.MyFWC.com/panther.”

-FWC asks for the public to continue to submit footage and pictures of wildlife that appear to have problems with their rear legs at MyFWC.com/PantherSightings and to report dead or injured panthers to the FWC’s Wildlife Alert Hotline at 1-888-404-FWCC (3922).
+FWC asks for the public to continue to submit footage and pictures of wildlife that appear to have problems with their rear legs at MyFWC.com/PantherSightings and to report dead or injured panthers to the FWC’s Wildlife Alert Hotline at 1-888-404-3922.

 Post a comment as